PSDTools/app/.github/pull_request_template.md

 This PR...

 > Which issue does this close?
-> If none, write up a more detailed issue real quick so any non-development-related discussion can go there.
+> If none, quickly write up a more detailed issue so any non-development-related discussion can go there.

 _**Closes:** #issue_